What Does a System Administrator Do? (With Average Salary)

 Technical skills: These refer to the computer skills necessary to perform the tasks for the system administrator role.
-They need to understand how to install and maintain computer systems, including local area networks, wide area networks, intranets and other data systems.
+They understand how to install and maintain computer systems, including local area networks, wide area networks, intranets and other data systems.

 Analytical skills: These refer to the ability to collect and analyze information and make decisions.
-Administrators must be able to evaluate networks to ensure they are performing reliably.
-They must also be able to anticipate new requirements as the needs of an organization change.
+They anticipate new requirements as the needs of an organization change.

 Communication: Verbal and written communication skills are essential.
-System administrators must be able to describe problems and solutions to non-IT employees and customers via phone or chat.
-They also actively listen to the response to guide an exchange, identify a problem and provide a solution.
+They actively listen to the response to guide an exchange, identify a problem and provide a solution.

 Multi-tasking skills: System administrators typically work on more than one problem or task at a time, which means the ability to move from one task to another easily is critical to their success.

 Problem-solving skills: This refers to the ability to gather and analyze data and process it to reach a resolution quickly.
 Since a large portion of the administrator role revolves around fixing issues as they arise, problem-solving skills are essential in this role.

 System administrator work environment

 System administrators typically work in office environments with the following characteristics: